THE PROGRAM

 INSTITUTIONAL COMMITMENT

-The Program provides a metric based, flexible framework that encourages large institutions to direct their buying power toward five core values.
+The Standards are a scoring methodology and rating system by which the Center for Good Food Purchasing analyzes how institutional food purchasing aligns with values of the Good Food Purchasing Program.
+The Standards provide a framework to guide institutions, policymakers, and community-based organizations and grassroots coalitions in using public food dollars to support community values and reimagine a food system based on racial equity, transparency, and accountability.
 Through the Program, the Center works with institutions to establish supply chain transparency from farm to fork, evaluate how current purchasing practices align with the Good Food Purchasing Standards, assist with goal setting, measure progress, and celebrate institutional successes in shifting towards a values-based purchasing model.
 The Center issues a Good Food Provider verification seal to participating institutions that meet baseline requirements across the five value categories.
 The core components of adoption are:

 STANDARDS